Mainstream Comic Books Featuring Lesbian Super Heroes

 Her homosexuality was not much of a secret.
 In fact, she was in a very long term relationship with super villain Knockout before the two of them became anti-hero mercenaries in the popular Secret Six title.
 Unfortunately, Knockout was killed a few years back.
 Scandal has started to move on and has begun dating a woman with remarkably similar looks to her deceased partner.

 Uncompromising and tough, Scandal is a take-no-BS kinda woman.
 However, she does have her softer side and has shown a great paternal affection for her teammate and friend Bane.
 Check her and the rest of her wild team of psychos out for some real laughs!

 A few more high profile, mainstream lesbian superheroes to consider:

-There are plenty of great comic books out there with GLBT characters, so if you're interested go out there and support them!
-After all, no one will now you care if you don't vote with your wallet.
+There are plenty of great comic books out there with LGBT characters, so if you're interested, go out there and support them!
+After all, no one will know you care if you don't vote with your wallet.